 All first year resident students participate in the University's 7 Day All Access meal plan.
 Students have unlimited access to the dining hall every day while it is open.
 Participation is automatic and meal plans are added for students before they move in.

-Sophomore resident students residing in Commonwealth Hall and LaRiviere Living and Learning Center may elect to participate in an alternate 5 Day All Access meal plan.
+Upperclass resident students residing in Commonwealth Hall and LaRiviere, and Windham Hall may elect to participate in an alternate 12 weekly meal plan.
 This plan allows for unlimited access to the dining hall when it is open Monday through Friday.

 Voluntary (On-Campus Apartment Areas and Commuters) Meal Plans